LordZhiHao/ProjectWorks/README.md

 5. BusinessAndTechnicalCommunication

 Although this is not a technical project, this is a project that is from a previous module of mine.
 It had provided me in depth understanding on how communications and especially thinking from a business owner's perspective, which I believe will be useful for future work and communications.

+6. ETFSelection

+A final group project for one of my previous module, we in a team of 4 selected a portfolio of ETFs that can maximise our returns while keeping risks as low as possible.
+We implemented relevant financial knowledge and ratios such as Sharpe Ratio, Mean Annual Returns and CAPM regression to generate our portfolio.
+The main scripting language is in R Language.